Lectin: History

-Although they were first discovered more than 100 years ago in plants, now lectins are known to be present throughout nature.
 The earliest description of a lectin is believed to have been given by Peter Hermann Stillmark in his doctoral thesis presented in 1888 to the Imperial University of Dorpat.
 Stillmark isolated ricin, an extremely toxic hemagglutinin, from seeds of the castor plant (Ricinus communis).
+Although lectins were first discovered in plants, they are now known to be present throughout nature.

 The first lectin to be purified on a large scale and available on a commercial basis was concanavalin A, which is now the most-used lectin for characterization and purification of sugar-containing molecules and cellular structures.
 The legume lectins are probably the most well-studied lectins.